textpattern/textpattern-default-theme/README.md

 However, many of us like to use our preferred IDE (integrated development environment) to write code and leverage all the tools those applications provide to make code writing easier.
 That means you will have to copy/paste from your IDE into the corresponding parts of the Textpattern admin-side which adds a bit of time.

 With CSS files you could simply use external stylesheet and link in the traditional way (see below).
 However there is another solution in the form of the ['cnk_versioning' Textpattern plugin](http://forum.textpattern.com/viewtopic.php?id=27516), which effectively moves the 'styles', 'pages' and 'forms' back out of the database and into external directories for easier editing - a good solution when used in combination with an IDE.
+If you do use that plugin then dropping the files from this project into your correspondingly named directories will suffice.
+Detailed information on how to use ckn_versioning is [available at the Textpattern form](http://forum.textpattern.com/viewtopic.php?id=27516).

 ### CSS

-#### /css/textpattern.css
+#### /css/default.css

 You can either copy/paste the whole stylesheet into admin area > presentation > style > default, and link as: